Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

   // Construct a Token Credential from Identity library, e.g. ClientSecretCredential / ClientCertificateCredential / ManagedIdentityCredential, etc. const credential = new DefaultAzureCredential();

-  // The scope will be changed for AAD Public Preview const redisScope = "https://*.cacheinfra.windows.net:10225/appid/.default"
+  // The scope will be changed for Azure AD Public Preview const redisScope = "https://*.cacheinfra.windows.net:10225/appid/.default"

   // Fetch an Azure AD token to be used for authentication.
 This token will be used as the password.